 - Ensuring the comprehensiveness and relevance of RSPO Standards;

 - Resolving inadequate capacities and resources in the assurance systems; and

 - Aligning RSPO approaches with other sustainability initiatives.

-The first draft of the revised RSPO Principles & Criteria (P&C) and RSPO Independent Smallholder (ISH) Standard went through the first round of Public Consultation, which will be carried out from 1 November 2022 to 15 January 2023 using a global online commenting platform.
+The second draft of the revised RSPO Principles and Criteria (P&C) and RSPO Independent Smallholder (ISH) Standard has gone through two rounds of public consultation which was carried out during 1 November to 31 December 2022, and 1 to 30 June 2023 using a global online commenting platform.

 You can download the comments received for both rounds of Public Consultation below: